COVID-19 VACCINE Facts, Information

 The recommendation is to call us.
 If we feel you are at risk for COVID 19 we will refer you for testing.
 If you have mild disease that can be managed at home, this is what will occur.
 If you are seriously ill you will be referred for hospitalization.

 We do well to remember that other medical conditions continue to occur.
-Interestingly we have in recent weeks seen a number of unusual cases and unusually severe complications.
-Whether this is related to COVID is unknown.

 Both York Hospital and UPMC Memorial Hospital are observing strict precautions to sequester non-COVID patients from potential COVID exposure.